Kyriosity/read-write/README+/software/ArcDeco/README+/02.BigPict/README.md

 ### Big thoughts &nbsp;&mdash;&nbsp; big pictures

-Shallow, childish, or blurred, plane section or angled, they are better than naked prose and give readers an eagle view.
+Shallow, childish, or blurred, plane sections or angled, they are better than naked prose and give readers an eagle view.

-Let's begin with contours, **intentionally** left without annotations to defy your 3D phantasy.
+Let's begin with contours, **intentionally** left without annotations to defy your 3D fantasy.

 👆 Before we move further, it would be nice if you could guess or conjure up the forces and factors.\
 (❕ They can not and will not match those, as explained below.)